| Written by Mark Buzinkay

 Select a video type in the sidebar.

-What exactly do we mean with 'legacy"?
+What exactly do we mean by 'legacy"?

 A legacy system is an outdated software and hardware system that was once widely used but has since been replaced by newer, more advanced and reliable technologies.
 These systems have been around for decades, with some of the oldest versions dating back to the 1950s.
 Over time, the use of these systems has decreased as newer technology has replaced them.